HarunMbaabu/Guide-to-Acing-SQL-Interviews/README.md

 # SQL Practice question

-## From earthquick.csv file, what was the largest earthquick in 2010?
+## From earthquake.csv file, what was the largest earthquick in 2010?

 ~~~SQL
 SELECT *